 Before joining the PhD program, I received both PhD and MS in Hospitality & Tourism management from Kyunghee University, and BS degree in Geography from Sungshin Womans University.
 Prior joining Temple University, I worked for the 5 star luxury hotels as a hotelier and a marketer who mainly in charged of revenue management; morover, I had academic working experiences working as a senior researcher at the KMA and an instructor for the hotel management course.
 My current research interests are operation management, services management and brand strategy in the hospitality industry.
 I love traveling and baking.

-Bradley joined the Ph.D. program as a Presidential Fellow in 2012.
+Bradley Baker joined the Ph.D. program as a Presidential Fellow in 2012.
 He holds an MS degree in Sport and Recreation Management from Temple University and BS from Johns Hopkins University, where he double majored in Computer Science and Mathematical Sciences.
-His research interests span both consumer behavior and organizational behavior.
-He currently works with the Sport Industry Research Center (SIRC), where he has a focus on conducting economic impact analysis of events.
-Since November 2012, he has served as Editorial Assistant for Sport Marketing Quarterly.
+Prior to entering academia, he worked as a fencing coach at Temple University and the University of Massachusetts, as well as a computer programmer at SandboxScribe, a small start-up firm developing cutting-edge research on speech recognition.
+He is a member of the Sport Industry Research Center (SIRC), where he has worked with industry partners including the NCAA, Life Time Fitness, NFL Draft, Louis Vuitton America's Cup World Series Chicago, YMCA of the USA, City of Philadelphia, and Pennsylvania Fine Wine and Liquor Association.
+His responsibilities have included developing surveys, event analyses, and economic impact analyses.
+He also served as Editorial Assistant for Sport Marketing Quarterly, 2012-2015.

 Mark Diehl is a native of Denver Colorado.
 He received his BSc in Engineering and Economics from Northwestern University and MBA from the Warsaw Center at the University of Oregon.
 He chose Temple for its Sports Management faculty, and his research interests include: league structure/competitive balance and labor markets/collective bargaining.